LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection: Experiments

 \subsubsection{\textbf{Performance on DIOR-R}}

-The experimental results on the DIOR-R test set demonstrate the superior efficiency and accuracy of LEGNet-S framework.
-As summarized in Table~\ref{Det_DIOR_R}, LEGNet-S achieves SOTA detection performance with 68.40\% mAP while maintaining the lowest model complexity among compared methods, requiring only 29.9M parameters and 118.1G FLOPs.
-Our method delivers a 1.37\% absolute mAP improvement over the previous best-performing PKINet-S (67.03\%) while simultaneously reducing parameter counts by 0.9M (2.9\% reduction).
-LEGNet-S achieves these advancements with equivalent computational costs to PKINet-S (118.1G FLOPs), outperforming all efficiency-oriented approaches including Oriented Rep~\cite{li2022oriented} (66.71\% mAP/118.8G FLOPs) and LSKNet-S (65.90\% mAP/173.6G FLOPs).
-These advancements highlight LEGNet-S's capability to effectively reconcile the accuracy-efficiency dilemma in oriented object detection, particularly beneficial for resource-constrained aerial image analysis scenarios.
+Experimental results on the DIOR-R test set demonstrate the superior efficiency and accuracy of our LEGNet-S. As summarized in \cref{Det_DIOR_R}, LEGNet-S achieves SOTA detection performance (68.40\% mAP) with the lowest model complexity among the compared methods, utilizing only 29.9M parameters and 118.1G FLOPs.
+Compared to the previous leading method, PKINet-S (67.03\% mAP), our LEGNet-S achieves a 1.37\% mAP improvement while reducing the parameters by 0.9M.
+LEGNet-S achieves these results with computational costs equivalent to PKINet-S (118.1G FLOPs) and surpasses other efficiency-focused methods, such as Oriented Rep~\cite{li2022oriented} (66.71\% mAP at 118.8G FLOPs) and LSKNet-S (65.90\% mAP at 173.6G FLOPs).